On the polar cap cascade pair multiplicity of young pulsars: Cascade multiplicity per primary particle: Numerical simulations

 Quantitatively, our semi-analytic theory compares with this particular numerical simulation as follows.
 For pulsar parameters used in this simulation, the energy of primary particles according to eq.~(\ref{eq:epsilonP_final}) should be $\epsilonP^{0,\,\rmscriptsize{a}}\approx\sci{3.6}{7}$, which is $\approx1.6$ times larger than the result obtained from numerical simulations with PAMINA code $\epsilonP^{0,\,\rmscriptsize{num}}\approx\sci{2.3}{7}$.
 For the multiplicity of the CR-synchrotron cascade started by primary particles with monochromatic energies $\epsilonP^{0,\,\rmscriptsize{num}}$, the semi-analytic model gives $\CRsyn{\kappa}^{\rmscriptsize{a}}\approx\sci{1.56}{5}$, from eq.~(\ref{eq:kappa-CR-Sync}), which is also about $2$ times higher than the value obtained in numerical simulations $\kappa^{\rmscriptsize{num}}\approx\sci{7.4}{4}$.
 The combined model from \S~\ref{sec:mult-semi-analytical}, which uses the analytic model for particle acceleration as an input for the semi-analytic model of CR-synchrotron cascade, predicts for the multiplicity $\kappa^{\rmscriptsize{a}}\approx\sci{2.9}{5}$, see Fig.~\ref{fig:multiplicity-with-acc}, which is $\approx4$ times larger than the multiplicity from numerical simulations.
 The discrepancy with the semi-analytic model for several other numerical simulations we performed with different parameters is of the same order.
-We attribute this discrepancy mostly to the approximation of constant magnetic field -- in the numerical simulations photon absorption decreases and becomes less efficient with the distance.
+We attribute this discrepancy mostly to the approximation of constant magnetic field -- in the numerical simulations, where $B$ and $\rhoC$ (which is derived from $B$) depend on the distance according to eq.~(\ref{eq:B2}), photon absorption decreases and becomes less efficient with the distance.
 We think that for such a simple model the agreement with the numerical simulations is reasonable and the model can be used for estimates of multiplicities in young energetic pulsars.